-If you’re planning on short-term renting a house or apartment (e.g. while you’re on a trip, or while you’re waiting for your permanent apartment to become available), you don’t need to buy a special type of insurance.
-You can cover yourself with a regular renters insurance policy.
+If you’re planning on renting a house or apartment short-term (e.g. while you’re on a trip, or while you’re waiting for your permanent apartment to become available), you don’t need more than one renters insurance policy.
+Your regular policy will cover you during your trip.

 If you’re staying somewhere temporarily and already have renters insurance

 Your existing policy will continue to protect you throughout your stay.
 You don’t need to notify your insurer that you’re staying somewhere else unless you have to file a claim.
 Note that you can transfer your renters insurance policy if you are planning to relocate permanently.

 If you’re staying somewhere temporarily and don’t have renters insurance

 If you decide to buy a policy, make sure you buy it for your permanent address, and not the guest house or hotel where you’re currently living.
 (Don’t worry if you don’t have the lease yet — your insurer probably won’t ask to see it.)